Alex-XJK/Events-At-A-Glance/README.md

 ## Website URL

 http://ap.cs.columbia.edu/~ax2155/database
 Click on this link will redirect you to our project page.
+(You can also visit through ip:port directly:http://34.139.78.238:8111)

 ## Environment requirements